 Transcribing can be very mentally and physically demanding.
 Mid-career transcribers have typically refined their skillset to include special tooling, unique abbreviation systems, and mental focus techniques to keep up with complex spoken content.
 The best transcribers who are qualified for the most challenging assignments are paid highly for their skills, experience, training, preparation, and professionalism.

 When you contract with a company to provide TypeWell services for communication access, I encourage you to consider the complexity of the content that will be discussed, the setting of the event, the number of speakers that need to be identified, and what level preparation or setup might be required by a service provider who may not have formal background or training in the topic being discussed.
-All of these factors may affect the hourly price of transcription services.
+All of these factors may affect the hourly price of real-time transcription services.